intel/afxdp-plugins-for-kubernetes/README.md

 ### Mode

 The device plugin allows for different modes of operation.
-CNDP is the only mode at present, with additional modes to be implemented in due course.
+Primary and CDQ are the modes at present.
 Mode type must be configured for both device plugin and CNI.

 Mode setting for device plugin is set via the `config.json` file.
 Please see example below:

 ```
 {
-    "mode": "cndp"
+    "mode": "primary"
     "pools" : [
         {
             "name" : "i40e",